CaptainCrowbar/rs-interval/README.md

 the sense used in scientific computing, since it does not include the special handling of floating point rounding issues required by such a library.

-You can include `"rs-intervals.hpp"` to import the whole library, or a selection from the following headers if you don't need all of the library's
+You can include `"rs-interval.hpp"` to import the whole library, or a selection from the following headers if you don't need all of the library's
 features:

-* `"rs-intervals/interval.hpp"` -- Interval class
+* `"rs-interval/interval.hpp"` -- Interval class
-* `"rs-intervals/interval-map.hpp"` -- Interval map class
+* `"rs-interval/interval-map.hpp"` -- Interval map class
-* `"rs-intervals/interval-set.hpp"` -- Interval set class
+* `"rs-interval/interval-set.hpp"` -- Interval set class
-* `"rs-intervals/version.hpp"` -- Version information
+* `"rs-interval/version.hpp"` -- Version information

 The following principal classes are defined (in addition to a number of supporting infrastructure types):